 No matter what style of riding you do, our Suspension Revalve is designed to give you an enhanced feeling of control while riding.
 The same step-reducing measures we take with your suspension benefit the control you feel as your suspension doesn't abruptly react or deflect.

 You only pay for a Revalve once.
 Period.
 For as long as you own the same bike, we'll work with you to update your suspension to keep you as confident and comfortable on your bike as you hope to be.

-The first step of your revalve is for us to get to know you as a rider.
+Once you give us a call to schedule your Suspension Revalve, the first step is for us to get to know you as a rider.
 We want to learn your preferred riding terrain, your style, and what characteristics of your bike you currently like and dislike in order to personalize your suspension.
 In order to do this, we'll have you fill out our Rider Profile form to collect the general info.

-Click the button to view our Rider Profile form.
+CLICK HERE to view the Rider Profile form.

 If you're dropping the suspension off to us in person, we'll collect any further information we may need at that time.
 In addition, we do also offer a suspension removal and remounting service, should you prefer to bring your complete bike.
 Should you be shipping your suspension, we'll contact you over the phone for any additional info needed.

-If you do prefer shipping your suspension to us, then click the button to visit our Shipping Info page.
+If you do prefer shipping your suspension to us, CLICK HERE to visit our Shipping Info page.